ianhundere/ems-monomachine-firmware/README.md

 # MANDATORY READING

-**Please backup your projects before updating!** This is a WIP custom firmware, and there are probably going to be a lot of bugs, regressions etc. and your project data *could* be put at risk.
+1. ****Please backup your projects before updating.**** This custom firmware is a work in progress, so there will be bugs, regressions, etc. and your project data could be put at risk.

-If you're using a beta build, please keep in mind that **BETA = BETA**.
-Beta builds may contain destructive changes from build to build.
-I strongly recommend against working on anything critical on beta builds.
-If you want to live on the edge, please be especially vigilant about reading the changelog before updating, and back up your data!
+2. ****Beta builds may contain destructive changes from build to build.**** Therefore I strongly recommend against working on anything critical on beta builds.
+If you want to live on the edge, please carefully read the [changelog](CHANGELOG.md) before each update.

-You can make backups either by saving snapshots if you have a +DRIVE (GLOBAL > FILE > SNAPSHOTS > SAVE), or better yet, by making SysEx backups (GLOBAL > FILE > SYSEX SEND).

-If you're doing SysEx backups, be sure to verify them afterwards, either by sending them back via GLOBAL > FILE > SYSEX RECV > VERF, or by using Elektron C6 (check for any 'broken' messages at the bottom of the window).

-In this firmware, SONG slots 13-24 are removed to make room for extended data.
-If you have anything on those slots, back them up first (GLOBAL > FILE > SYSEX SEND > SONG+P+K / 013-024), or move them to slots 1-12. **Any SONG data remaining in slots 13-24 WILL become corrupted on boot**.
-Existing SNAPSHOT data stored on the +DRIVE is preserved, as long as you don't overwrite it while the custom firmware is installed.
+3. ****SONG slots 13-24 have been removed to make room for extended data.**** If you have anything on those slots, back them up first, or move them to slots 1-12.
+Any SONG data remaining in slots 13-24 ****will become corrupted on boot****.
+Snapshot data stored on the +DRIVE is preserved, as long as you don't overwrite it while the custom firmware is installed.

-To install the firmware, turn on your Monomachine while holding FUNC, and select option 5.
-Send the firmware syx via the device's MIDI IN port.

 # BUG REPORTS

-Please feel free to [open issues](https://github.com/emuyia/ems-monomachine-firmware/issues/new?template=bug_report.md) for any bugs you find.
-Alternatively you can leave a message in the #custom-firmware channel of the [MnM Gang](https://discord.gg/s9Bwh2RnX) discord server.
+If you find a bug, please [open an issue](../../issues/new?template=bug_report.md) for it.
 Make sure to mention which firmware version you are using.
-It would also be great to provide steps to reproduce the issue, if possible.
+It would also be great to provide steps to reproduce the issue, if known.